American Sign Language Interpreters

 - Provide proof of 10 observation hours of court interpreting in any language.
 Documented time must be actual time of observing the interpreting process with a certified language interpreter or approved ASL interpreter.
 To receive the verification form and arrange observation hours, contact any court interpreter coordinator listed on the following link http://www.utcourts.gov/resources/interp/coordinators.html

-- Possess a verifiable clean background check provided by the court.
+- Achieve a verifiable clean background check provided by the court.
 A criminal background check (BCI) will be conducted upon submitting an application to become a court interpreter for ASL.

-- Have an Interpreter's Oath on file with the court.
+- Sign an Interpreter's Oath with the court.
 This will be provided at the time of acceptance.

 To remain on the Approved ASL Court Interpreter list the interpreter must:

 - Complete CEU/CEH requirement with 15 of 60 hours in legal training.

 - Provide proof of RID SC:L in good standing.

 The list of court approved ASL interpreters will be posted and maintained on the Utah Interpreter Program website at http://www.utahinterpreterprogram.org

 The Utah State Courts mission is to provide the people an open, fair, efficient, and independent system for the advancement of justice under the law.